engineer-in-a-box/random-mods/README.md

-# random-mods
-A simple python script for factorio which can randomly install and enable mods

 # How to use:
 You need a file named `random-mods.json` in the same folder, this file contains 6 options:
 * `username` (string): your factorio username